javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 ## "Hidden" properties

-Symbols allow to create "hidden" properties of an object, that no other part of code can occasionally access or overwrite.
+Symbols allow us to create "hidden" properties of an object, that no other part of code can occasionally access or overwrite.

 For instance, if we want to store an "identifier" for the object `user`, we can create a symbol with the name `id` for it: